Skip to main content

 setsetSee set details

-recordrecordSee record details
+record[record](/docs/formats/zed#21-recordSee record details

-Note: The Zeek data type page describes the types in the context of the Zeek scripting language.
+The Zeek data types page describes the types in the context of the Zeek scripting language.
 The Zeek types available in scripting are a superset of the data types that may appear in Zeek log files.
 The encodings of the types also differ in some ways between the two contexts.
 However, we link to this reference because there is no authoritative specification of the Zeek TSV log format.

 Example